Chapter 13: Standing Inseparable from the Universal

 All this is an area of consideration which is totally alien to ordinary human thinking.
 It is something surprising, transforming, shocking, and illuminating in a new way, and makes you something totally different from what you are.
 You cease to be a person, a human being, a man or a woman.
 You do not know what you are.
 You will be floating in some atmosphere which cannot be considered as anything at all in ordinary language.

-These are some of the processes of communion of individuality with the cosmic.
+These are some of the processes of the communion of individuality with the cosmos.
 To repeat these designations of Patanjali, they are savitarka, nirvitarka, savichara and nirvichara.
-There are two or three more ascents and processes of moving higher up, which are not in any way related to the physical universe or even the forces of nature, not even to the tanmatras, but are pure cosmic thought.
-Here you are led by the ambassadors into the very Kingdom of God, and you are there.
+There are two or three more ascents and processes of moving higher up, and these are not in any way related to the physical universe or even to the forces of nature, not even to the tanmatras, but are pure cosmic thought.
+Here you are led by the ambassadors into the very kingdom of God, and you are there.

 The second stage is nearness to the location of God, if at all you can conceive such a thing as location.
 You are nearer to the Supreme Being.
-You have not seen, you have not felt, you have not recognised, but you feel a sensation of being approximate to That.
-It is a higher stage than merely being conscious of being in the kingdom.
+You have not seen or felt the Supreme Being, but you feel a sensation of being approximate to That.
+It is a higher stage than merely being conscious of being in the kingdom of God.
 This is called samipya, nearness.